hexjelly/elmafile-filter/README.md

 ## Installation

-Things are still not finalized for an initial release version suited for Cargo, to test things out add this in your Cargo.toml file:
+Things are still not finalized for an initial release version suited for crates.io, to test things out add this in your Cargo.toml file:

 ```toml
 [dependencies]